deepskystacker/DSS/Installers/README.txt

 15. Bug fix - if you change the type of an image from the file list "Properties" dialogue, the icon was changed, but the text wasn't.

+16. Bug fix - Settings were handled incorrectly in 4.2.3 Beta 1

 Welcome to DeepSkyStacker 4.2.2

 This release is all about performance, though other areas have been enhanced as well.
 The main changes since 4.2.1 are: